Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Results

 One can notice in Fig.~\ref{fig:macroscopic_2D_epsilon} that the slope at the origin $r_0$ for \ch{hBN} differs significantly from the one for \ch{MoS2}.
 This parameter can then be seen as an identity of each 2D semiconductor or insulator, as its value depends solely on the screening properties of the material.
 As stated above, it is obtained from fitting a straight line to the 2D macroscopic dielectric function in the small $q$ limit, which one typically gets from first-principles calculations like DFT and DFT+$GW$ methods.
 However, such methods are typically 3D in nature, and the definition~\eqref{eq:macroscopic_epsilon_def_results} cannot be directly applied.
 First, one has to recover the $z$-dependence of the inverse dielectric function (for instance, with the inverse Fourier transform), and only then perform an off-plane average to obtain an effective 2D dielectric function.
 This process is usually a very heavy computational task.

-Within our approach, we can easily estimate the screening parameter by a fit to the macroscopic dielectric function as per Eq.~\eqref{eq:macroscopic_epsilon_def_results}, that in our framework is directly the 2D effective one.
+Within our approach, we can easily estimate the screening parameter by a fit to the macroscopic dielectric function as per Eq.~\eqref{eq:macroscopic_epsilon_def_results}, \markup{both within the 2D and Q2D models, which give essentially the same $r_0$}.
 This has been confirmed by the results displayed in Fig.~\ref{fig:macroscopic_2D_epsilon}.
 We find $r_0 \approx 5.07$\,{\AA} for \ch{hBN}, and $r_0\approx 35.8$\,{\AA} for \ch{MoS2}.
 These values are in very good agreement with the literature.
-We better show this agreement for \ch{hBN} in Section~S3 of the SI, where we plot our macroscopic dielectric function alongside two other dielectric functions obtained from \abinit methods that can be found in the literature.
+We better show this agreement for \ch{hBN} in section~S.3 of the SI, where we plot our macroscopic dielectric function alongside two other dielectric functions obtained from \textit{ab initio} methods that can be found in the literature.
 The value obtained for \ch{MoS2}~is within the range of values $r_0 \approx 30-40$\,{\AA} provided by Ref.~\onlinecite{Berkelbach_Hybertsen_Reichman_2013}.
 Different models may naturally lead to different estimates of this parameter.
 From inspection of the expression for the polarizability \eqref{eq:Chi_0_static_results}, in particular the denominator in the sum, one can expect that the bandgap will affect the outcome of our predictions.
 Also, the estimated bandgap of a given material quantitatively differs from model to model.
-This aspect is discussed in Section~S3 of the SI.
-Interestingly, the dielectric function that we obtained using a hybrid functional for the DFT calculations is extremely close to the \abinit~one from Ref.~\onlinecite{Latini_Olsen_Thygesen_2015}, where the band structure was obtained with LDA-DFT (which underestimates the true bandgap).
+This aspect is discussed in section~S.3 of the SI.
+Interestingly, the dielectric function that we obtained using a hybrid functional for the DFT calculations is extremely close to the \textit{ab initio}~one from Ref.~\onlinecite{Latini_Olsen_Thygesen_2015}, where the band structure was obtained with LDA-DFT (which underestimates the true bandgap).
 Seemingly, the fine details of the employed Hamiltonian model are not relevant.

 It is also important to point out that a more straightforward way of estimating the screening parameter is possible, by directly analyzing the low-$q$ behavior of the (head element of the) microscopic dielectric function.
 This has been pointed out by Li and Appelbaum in Ref.~\onlinecite{Li_Appelbaum_2019}, where they derived an expression for $r_0$ in terms of an in-plane momentum integral and momentum matrix element between conduction and valence bands, without involving any reciprocal lattice vectors.
 That expression allowed Quintela \emph{et~al.} to estimate in Ref.~\onlinecite{Mauricio_2024} the value of $r_0$ for the system therein studied, which was used in the same work for exciton calculations.